 This project provides funding for program management to develop and implement programs designed to improve the safety of motorcyclists.
 The programs should facilitate motorcycle safety training, proper licensing, riding unimpaired, and utilizing all proper motorcycle rider protective gear.
-Current projects include the High Visibility Enforcement (HVE) Motorcycle Project, sponsorship of the Miracle Ride.
+Current projects include the High Visibility Enforcement (HVE) Motorcycle Project, sponsorship of the Miracle Ride, motorcycle rider training program.
 Current partnerships for events such as Motorcycle Safety Awareness Month, and Motorcycles on Meridian.